 Although most of this course will take place on land, much of my own learning about New Bedford takes place on the water as an active member of both Whaling City Rowing and the Azorean Maritime Heritage Society.
+(Rowing with WCR in this May 2018 photo, I am the one in the pink hat.) |

 How This is Different from Most Study Tours